-The Republic of Kosovo or Kosovo is a partially recognized state in Southeastern Europe that declared independence from the country of Serbia in February 2008.
-Though it is relatively small in geographic size and population, it is in great need of the gospel of Jesus Christ, the training of elder-qualified leaders and the formation of biblical churches.
+The Republic of Kosovo, or simply Kosovo, is a partially recognized state in Southeastern Europe that declared independence from the country of Serbia in February 2008.
+Though it is relatively small in geographic size and population, it is in great need of the gospel of Jesus Christ, the training of elder-qualified leaders, and the formation of biblical churches.

 History and Present Formation

 Beginning in 1998, Serbia conducted a brutal counterinsurgency campaign that resulted in massacres and massive expulsions of ethnic Albanians (some 800,000 ethnic Albanians were forced from their homes in Kosovo).
-After international attempts to mediate the conflict failed, a three-month NATO military operation against Serbia beginning in March 1999 forced the Serbs to agree to withdraw their military and police forces from Kosovo.
+After international attempts to mediate the conflict failed, a three-month NATO military operation against Serbia, beginning in March 1999, forced the Serbs to agree to withdraw their military and police forces from Kosovo.
 UN Security Council Resolution 1244 (1999) placed Kosovo under a transitional administration, the UN Interim Administration Mission in Kosovo (UNMIK), pending a determination of Kosovo's future status.
 A UN-led process began in late 2005 to determine Kosovo's final status.
 The 2006-07 negotiations ended without agreement between Belgrade and Pristina, though the UN issued a comprehensive report on Kosovo's final status that endorsed independence.
-On 17 February 2008, the Kosovo Assembly declared Kosovo independent.
+On February 17, 2008, the Kosovo Assembly declared the province an independent nation.
 Since then, over 110 countries have recognized Kosovo, and it has joined numerous international organizations.
 In October 2008, Serbia sought an advisory opinion from the International Court of Justice (ICJ) on the legality under international law of Kosovo's declaration of independence.
 The ICJ released the advisory opinion in July 2010 affirming that Kosovo's declaration of independence did not violate general principles of international law, UN Security Council Resolution 1244, or the Constitutive Framework.

-Kosovo is a multi-party parliamentary representative democratic republic.
-It is governed by legislative, executive and judicial institutions which derive from the Constitution, although until the Brussels Agreement (2013), North Kosovo was in practice largely controlled by institutions of Serbia or parallel institutions funded by Serbia.
-The legislative is vested in both the Parliament and the ministers within their competencies.
-The Government exercises the executive power and is composed of the Prime Minister as the head of government, the Deputy Prime Ministers and the Ministers of the various ministries.
+Kosovo is a representative democratic republic.
+It is governed by legislative, executive, and judicial institutions which derive from the Constitution.
+The legislative branch is vested in both the Parliament and the ministers within their competencies.
+The government exercises the executive power and is composed of the Prime Minister as the head of government, the Deputy Prime Ministers, and the Ministers of the various ministries.

-Kosovos military ranks 131st in the world and military expenditures consume 79% of the country’s GDP.
+Kosovo’s military ranks 131st in the world and military expenditures consume 79% of the country’s GDP (Gross Domestic Product).